 110.40(h) Filters and separation systems for liquids shall be provided when appropriate for adequate control over microorganisms, particulates and other hazardous or undesirable physical, chemical or microbiological contaminants.
 As close as possible prior to actual use, the integrity of bacterially retentive final filters used at critical control points shall be verified through routine testing by a pressure hold test or a diffusive air forward flow test.

-110.80(b) Measures such as filtration shall be used to physically remove hazardous or undesirable microorganisms when appropriate. back to the top
+110.80(b) Measures such as filtration shall be used to physically remove hazardous or undesirable microorganisms when appropriate.

 One commenter wrote "The primary purpose for revising the current food GMPs is to improve public health for the U.S. consumer.
-Since the effectiveness of the current food GMPs has been proven over time, we encourage FDA to commit more resources toward food GMP application to foreign food production and processing plants." back to the top
+Since the effectiveness of the current food GMPs has been proven over time, we encourage FDA to commit more resources toward food GMP application to foreign food production and processing plants."

 As detailed above, several commenters wrote about the agency's access to manufacturing records.
 These commenters expressed the view that the agency has limited authority to require specific types of records and to gain access to those records.
 The working group believes that manufacturers must keep certain types of processing records to ensure that important processing procedures, such as those that ensure food safety, are being carried out properly.
 Without adequate records, a manufacturer cannot determine whether or not a given lot of product was properly processed or that required tests were performed.
 Similarly, the working group believes that the agency would need to be able to review certain types of records in order to verify that a food establishment is in compliance with the regulations.